Utilizing Chapter 11 Bankruptcy To Save Your Small Business

 Chapter 11 of the Bankruptcy Code gives an opportunity for individuals and business entities that are experiencing financial difficulties to reorganize their debt.
 Traditionally, the Chapter 11 bankruptcy process has been cumbersome and very expensive making it an impractical option for otherwise cash strapped small businesses struggling to keep the doors open.

 In order to make Chapter 11 more practical and affordable, Congress passed the Small Business Reorganization Act (“SBRA”) which became effective on February 19, 2020.
 Specifically tailored to small businesses, including individuals who fall within the definition of a small business, the SBRA may provide a lifeline to help small businesses survive.
-To successfully take advantage of the support from the SBRA, you may need to look at working with lawyers for small business owners.

 What is the SBRA?